YiHZ1989/BootcampTask1/README.md

 My Tech lead has given me a small list of specific criteria to satisfy the project.
 These criteria are documented below in the Acceptance Criteria.

-Semantic HTML elements can be found throughout the source code HTML elements follow a logical structure independent of styling and positioning Image and icon elements contain accessible alt attributes Heading attributes fall in sequential order
-Title elements contain a concise, descriptive title

-## User story
+**Acceptance Criteria**
 - Semantic HTML elements can be found throughout the source code
 - HTML elements follow a logical structure independent of styling and positioning
 - Image and icon elements contain accessible alt attributes
 - Heading attributes fall in sequential order
 - Title elements contain a concise, descriptive title

+**Assessment Criteria**

+**Of which completed:**
-Application's links all function correctly.
+-Application's links all function correctly.
-Application deployed at live URL.
+-Application deployed at live URL.
-Application loads with no errors.
+-Application loads with no errors.
-Application GitHub URL submitted.
+-Application GitHub URL submitted.
-GitHub repository that contains application code.
+-GitHub repository that contains application code.
-Application resembles (at least 90%) screenshots provided in the challenge instructions.
+-Application resembles (at least 90%) screenshots provided in the challenge instructions.
-Repository has a unique name.
+-Repository has a unique name.
-Repository contains multiple descriptive commit messages.
+-Repository contains multiple descriptive commit messages.

-## in progress:
+## of which tbc:
-Repository contains quality README file with description, screenshot, and link to deployed application.
+-Repository contains quality README file with description, screenshot, **and link to deployed application.**
-Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+-Application's CSS selectors and properties are consolidated and organized to follow semantic structure. (not in acceptance criteria?)
-Application's CSS file is properly commented.
+-Application's CSS file is properly commented. (not in acceptance criteria?)
-Repository follows best practices for file structure and naming conventions.
-Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+-Repository follows best practices for file structure and naming conventions. (not covered) -Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.(not covered)

-## Submission requirments
+## Submission
-You are required to submit the following for review:
+I am required to submit the following for review:
 The URL of the deployed application.
 The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

----

-© 2022 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.